Dynamo settles payments across a network of AI agents

 Agents spend fast and don't self-correct.

-The rails for machine payments exist — over 100M agentic transactions have settled on-chain in under a year.
-But they move money one payer to one payee, one call at a time.
+Dashboards report what a runaway loop cost you — after it cost you.
+And the rails that do move machine money move it one payer to one payee, one call at a time.
 Real workflows fan out: an orchestrator hires a dozen services at once.
-Dynamo is built for that shape — one budget, many streams, all metered and capped together.
+Dynamo is built for that shape — one budget, many streams, all metered and capped together, and refused at the money layer the instant a cap is reached.

 The thing nothing else does